How To Treat Heat Stroke In Dogs

 5. A hair cut: if your dog has a long and/or heavy fur coat, then you might consider giving him a summer hair cut to help him stay cooler.
 Cutting or shaving your canine companion will make him more comfortable and also make it easier to cool him down should he overheat.

 These are some tips you can use to prevent heat stroke in your fur baby.
+If you are worried about the heat, it might be a good time to teach your dog how to swim!
 Remember, heat stroke can be serious, even leading to death.
 Prevention is the key to keep your dog safe and healthy through the hot summer months—then you’ll have a friend for life!